SchistoDan/sample-processing/README.md

 | BGE_0001_A01  | BSNHM001-24 | Arthropoda | Insecta | Trichoptera | Apataniidae | Apataniinae | Apatania | Apatania stylata | 177658 | genus | 'Museum ID' | adult | YYYY-MM-DD | France | not collected | lat (DD) | lon (DD) | 'Collectors' | not collected | not collected | NHMMUK | Whole | M | type |
 | BGE_0001_A02 | BSNHM002-24 | Arthropoda | Insecta | Trichoptera | Glossosomatidae | Agapetinae | Agapetus | Agapetus iridipennis | 177627 | genus | 'Museum ID' | adult | YYYY-MM-DD | Switzerland | not collected | lat (DD) | lon (DD) | 'Collectors' | not collected | not collected | Naturalis | not collected | F | Paratype |
 | BGE_0001_A03 | BSNHM003-24 | Arthropoda | Insecta | Trichoptera | Glossosomatidae | Hydropsychidae | Diplectrona | Diplectrona meridionalis | 177860 | genus | 'Museum ID' | adult | YYYY-MM-DD |  France | not collected | lat (DD) | lon (DD) | 'Collectors' | not collected | not collected | NHMMUK | Leg | M | no |

+- This can also be run using the 3_local_bold_proccessing.sh script in this repo to run it on a slurm cluster.
+This will greatly speed up creation of the sample_metadata.csv output file.

 ## 4_samples_spreadsheet.py ##
 Script to generate samples.csv requried to run MGE and skim2mito piplines.
 Script also screen BGE project samples using the 27 BGE project codes.
 - **`usage: python 2_samples_spreadsheet.py [path/to/raw/read/dir] [path/to/samples_metadata.csv]`**